syncfusion-content/windowsforms-docs/WindowsForms/Map/Overview.md

 ---
 layout: post
-title: Overview of Windows Forms Map control | Syncfusion
+title: Overview of Windows Forms Map Control | Syncfusion
 description: This section explains the key features and quick overview about Syncfusion Maps control for WindowsForms.
 platform: windowsforms
 control: Maps